 It is entirely personal, but a typical approach, just as with other wall decor ideas, would be to match the style of the paneling to the period of a house.
 Georgian houses, with their high ceilings, typically suit full-height paneling featuring simple rectangular shapes.

-Below, we show you a whole range of paneling ideas for walls to suit all room styles, purposes and sizes.
+Below, we show you a whole range of wall paneling ideas to suit all room styles, purposes and sizes.

-1. Give classic wall paneling a modern edge
+4. Give classic wall paneling a modern edge

-In period properties, paneling ideas for walls that match or complement the original style and architecture of the property are a wonderful way of marrying old with new.
+In period properties, wall paneling ideas that match or complement the original style and architecture of the property are a wonderful way of marrying old with new.
 Alternatively, in a plain room that is lacking decorative details or any original architecture of its own, adding a paneled area is a clever way of bringing character to a featureless space.

 Classic board and batten paneling is given a contemporary twist painted the same muted shade throughout, from floor to ceiling.
 Adding a modern statement piece of furniture in a bold, standout color will pop against the backdrop and looks striking styled up with artwork and colorful lamps.

-2. Opt for practical paneling in high-traffic areas
+5. Opt for practical paneling in high-traffic areas

 Stair paneling ideas have a practical element in addition to their decorative effect.
-Paneling on the lower section of walls will protect plasterwork from scuffs and scrapes and using a wipe-clean paint finish means that fingerprints and marks that are inevitable in such a high-traffic area can be easily removed.
+Wall paneling on the lower section of walls will protect plasterwork from scuffs and scrapes and using a wipe-clean paint finish means that fingerprints and marks that are inevitable in such a high-traffic area can be easily removed.

-Using plain painted paneling on the lower section of wall offers scope for a more decorative treatment on the upper portion of wall space.
+Using plain painted wall paneling on the lower section of wall offers scope for a more decorative treatment on the upper portion of wall space.
 Try a boldly patterned wallpaper to create visual interest that will draw the eye upwards, complemented by a colorful stair runner in a lively stripe.

-3. Pretty-up paneling with decorative paintwork
+6. Pretty-up paneling with decorative paintwork

 Be sure to choose a practical paint finish for any paneled areas in the home.
 An eggshell or satin paint in a low-sheen finish is advisable, which is more durable than emulsion and can be easily wiped clean.
 Farrow & Ball recommend using their Estate Eggshell, a washable, water based satin that gives a soft low-shine finish on interior wood and metal.
 Alternatively, try Modern Eggshell for a mid-shine finish, or Full Gloss for an ultra glossy high-shine finish.

-4. Keep it low-key with country-style cladding
+7. Keep it low-key with country-style cladding

 Opt for simple tongue-and-groove paneling to create a more relaxed, country-style vibe.
 An easy option for a competent DIYer, tongue-and-groove paneling simply requires a batten framework on the wall as a fixing point, with timber panels simply slotting together and nailed in place.

 Paneling makes a clever cover-up for walls that are less-than perfect and will conceal bumpy plasterwork or peeling paper.
-Finish off paneling by adding a slimline shelf trim on the top edge.
+Finish off wall paneling by adding a slimline shelf trim on the top edge.
 A narrow ledge can be a lovely decorative feature styled up with treasured finds and favorite ornaments.

-5. Try problem-solving paneling in small spaces
+8. Try problem-solving paneling in small spaces

 Another advantage of boxing-in pipework in a bathroom is that it often creates ledges, shelves and cubbyholes that can be utilized for storage, creating space for storing towels, toiletries, loo rolls and cleaning kit.

-6. Paint on architectural details
+9. Paint on architectural details

 For a rustic, homespun feel, clad walls in irregular-width planks and paint on decorative details.
 Using the same mustard yellow for the faux dado rail border and the stencilled frieze helps to bring the space together.

-7. Treat wall paneling like a piece of art
+10. Treat wall paneling like a piece of art

 Without a focal point, such as a fireplace, modern rooms can lack character.
 One way to address this is by creating a feature wall of decorative paneling.
 Setting it in a wooden frame elevated the panels into artwork and the wood theme continues here in the choice of furniture.

 11. Add detailing with paint

 Dado rail paneling was traditionally used to protect the walls from chairs knocking against them, but there is an aesthetic at play element, too.
 The painted border here helps to create the illusion of further paneling detail without the expense of the real thing.

-10. Create a super-sized headboard with panelling
+12. Create a super-sized headboard with paneling

 Fluting is a trend that we've picked up on recently.
-It's often used in architecture to create texture and interest, and here it's been added as a partition wall to create a character feel within a modern room that's limited on architectural detailing.
+It's often used in architecture to create texture and interest, and here it's been added as a partition wall to create a character feel within a modern dining room that's limited on architectural detailing.
 The warmth of the wood used for the paneling makes a minimalist decorating scheme instantly more welcoming, too.

-13. Fix paneling widthways to exaggerate a room's proportions
+15. Fix paneling widthways to exaggerate a room's proportions

-If using paneling in a bathroom – or any space with lots of moisture in the air – choosing a material that can withstand the atmosphere is a must.
+If using wall paneling in a bathroom – or any space with lots of moisture in the air – choosing a material that can withstand the atmosphere is a must.
 Wood will warp, so should be avoided.

-14. Make wall paneling the focal point
+16. Make wall paneling the focal point

-Paneling for walls can be a work of art in itself – and it needn't be solely architectural.
+Wall paneling ideas can be a work of art in itself – and it needn't be solely architectural.
 Here, bespoke paneling made from wood is the accent wall of our dreams, created to dominate and set the tone for this living space.

-15. Create a country feel with decorated wall paneling
+17. Create a country feel with decorated wall paneling

-If you are searching for decorating ideas for period homes, there's no doubt that paneling ideas for walls will be high up on your wish list.
+If you are searching for decorating ideas for period homes, there's no doubt that wall paneling ideas will be high up on your wish list.
 Old properties tend to have uneven walls, which a skilled carpenter can regulate with a skilled approach to create the paneling.
 However, if you like your cottage's irregularities, hanging a wallpaper with a paneled effect can be an excellent compromise.

 And if you choose one with an extra decorative detail, such as a floral motif, you will have the chocolate box effect that's so sought after.